dvdsk/service-install/README.md

 **Note this is an early release, there might be bugs**

-I would love some help to find them though!
+This crate provides the building blocks to build an installer for self contained binaries without runtime dependencies.
+Such an installer provides less technical users with an easy way to set up your program.
+It is not a full alternative for integrating with a package manager.
+For example there is no way to provide updates.
+Building your own installer is however significantly less work then trying to get your application in all the linux package managers.
+It is also ideal for tools that are not public.

 ### Features
- - Install the service to run on boot or a schedule
+ - Set up a service to run the application on boot or a schedule
  - Perform the install step by step or in one go
  - Print each step or all at once (or make a tui/prompt!)
  - Roll back on failure
- - Configure the location or let us find a suitable one on the system
+ - Configure the install location or find a suitable one automatically
- - Uses systemd or cron
  - Specify which user the service should run as
- - Undo de installation tearing down the service and removing the files
+ - Undo the installation tearing down the service and removing the files

 ### Example
 Installing the current program as a user service named *cli* that should run at